stonepros/stone/doc/rados/operations/health-checks.rst

 MON_CLOCK_SKEW
 ______________

-The clocks on the hosts running the ceph-mon monitor daemons are not sufficiently well synchronized.
+The clocks on the hosts running the stone-mon monitor daemons are not sufficiently well synchronized.
 This health alert is raised if the cluster detects a clock skew greater than ``mon_clock_drift_allowed``.